CACFP Administrative Manual Section 10.1

 Section 10.1: Meal Service

-• Participants must be allowed to serve all components themselves, with the exception of fluids (i.e., milk and juice).
-When supervising adults choose to serve participants fluids, they must provide the minimum quantity as required by the meal pattern.
+- Participants must be allowed to serve all components themselves, with the exception of fluids (i.e., milk and juice).
+Supervising adults who choose to serve fluids directly to participants must serve the required minimum quantity to each participant, even if the participant requests less than the minimum amount or none.

-• During the course of the meal, it is the responsibility of the supervising adult to actively encourage each participant to accept the required portion of each food component of the meal pattern.
+- During the meal, it is the responsibility of the supervising adults to actively encourage each participant to serve themselves the full required portion of each food component.
+Note: Second meals may not be claimed for reimbursement.

 Offer versus Serve

-The food components that may be declined differ between the NSLP and CACFP meal patterns.
+The food components that may be declined differ between the SNPs and CACFP meal patterns.
 CACFP Operators must adhere to OVS rules as they pertain to the specific meal pattern.
-For guidance on the requirements of OVS under the CACFP meal pattern, please refer to the following resources:
+For guidance on the requirements of OVS under the CACFP meal pattern, please refer to the resources below.
+For guidance on the requirements of OVS under the SNPs meal patterns, please contact the California Department of Education by email at SNPinfo@cde.ca.gov.

 Charges for Meals

-If an agency includes the cost of meals served to participants in the general tuition charge, the agency operates a nonpricing program.
-Alternatively, if an agency charges a meal fee that is separate from the tuition fee, the agency operates a pricing program.
+If a CACFP Operator includes the cost of meals served to participants in the general tuition charge, the agency operates a nonpricing program.
+Alternatively, if a CACFP Operator charges a meal fee that is separate from the tuition fee, the CACFP Operator operates a pricing program.

-Both program types may participate in the CACFP; however, agencies that operate a pricing program must meet the following conditions:
+Both program types may participate in the CACFP; however, CACFP Operators that operate a pricing program must meet the following conditions:

 Meal Times and Spacing

-The California Department of Social Services (CDSS) CACFP Branch strongly encourages CACFP Operators to serve each meal during the part of the day that is considered appropriate and conventional for each meal served.
+The California Department of Social Services (CDSS) CACFP Branch strongly encourages CACFP Operators to serve each meal during the part of the day that reduces food waste.
 The CACFP Branch recommends that CACFP Operators serve meals within the ranges listed below:

 Breakfast: no later than 9:00 a.m.